Semantic memory: Jacoby and Dallas (1981)

-It displays a strong distinction of performance of episodic and semantic tasks, thus supporting Tulving's hypothesis.

 Models

-The essence of semantic memory is that its contents are not tied to any particular instance of experience, as in episodic memory.
+Semantic memory's contents are not tied to any particular instance of experience, as in episodic memory.
 Instead, what is stored in semantic memory is the "gist" of experience, an abstract structure that applies to a wide variety of experiential objects and delineates categorical and functional relationships between such objects.
-Thus, a complete theory of semantic memory must account not only for the representational structure of such "gists", but also for how they can be extracted from experience.
-There are numerous sub-theories related to semantic memory that have developed since Tulving initially posited his argument on the differences between semantic and episodic memory.
-One example among these is the belief in hierarchies of semantic memory, in which we associate different information we have learned with specific levels of related knowledge.
-According to this theory, our brains are able to associate specific information with other disparate ideas despite not having unique memories that correspond to when that knowledge was stored in the first place.
-This, of course, is only one example among many models of semantic memory which have been proposed; they are summarized below.
-Additionally, this theory of hierarchies has also been applied to episodic memory, as in the case of work by William Brewer on the concept of autobiographical memory.
+There are numerous sub-theories related to semantic memory that have developed since Tulving initially posited his argument on the differences between semantic and episodic memory; an example is the belief in hierarchies of semantic memory, in which different information one has learned with specific levels of related knowledge is associated.
+According to this theory, brains are able to associate specific information with other disparate ideas despite not having unique memories that correspond to when that knowledge was stored in the first place.
+This theory of hierarchies has also been applied to episodic memory, as in the case of work by William Brewer on the concept of autobiographical memory.

 Network models

 Networks of various sorts play an integral part in many theories of semantic memory.
 Generally speaking, a network is composed of a set of nodes connected by links.
 The nodes may represent concepts, words, perceptual features, or nothing at all.
 The links may be weighted such that some are stronger than others or, equivalently, have a length such that some links take longer to traverse than others.
-All these features of networks have been employed in models of semantic memory, examples of which are found below.
+All these features of networks have been employed in models of semantic memory.